ehmpathy/sql-code-generator/README.md

 sql-code-generator
 ==============

-Generate code from your SQL schema for type safety and and development speed.
+Generate code from your SQL schema and queries for type safety and development speed.

 Generates type definitions and query methods with a single function call.